PranavMudgil/Movie-Website/README.md

 * Python 2.7 or above should be installed

-* Any IDE text Editor for running python

 ### How to run

-* Install or Clone the repository
+* Download or Clone the repository

 * Extract the folder

-* Run the entertainment.py file present in the folder with python editor
+* Open the entertainment_center.py file present in the folder

-* Run the module entertainment.py
+* Run the module entertainment_center.py

-* voila!
+* Voila!